freenas/freenas-docs/userguide/power.rst

 Shut Down
 ---------

-Click |ui-power| and :guilabel:`Shut down` to shut down the system.
+Click |ui-power| and :guilabel:`Shut Down` to shut down the system.
 The warning message shown in
 :numref:`Figure %s <shutdown_warning_fig>` is displayed.